 12 Examples of Successful Companies Using React Native in 2021

 Most developers agree that native apps are the way to go when it comes to building mobile applications.

-In this piece, you’ll learn about companies using React Native and why they felt it was the best fit for their brand and business.
+In this piece, you’ll learn more about the companies using React Native and why they felt it was the best fit for their brand and business.
 Keep reading to see if React Native might be right for your business.

 React Native is an open-source framework for cross-platform mobile application development.